ecodynlab/GALUP/Modules/Module 3.md

 What will you learn from this module?

-• Some of the most common indices and environmental variables used in remote sensing
+• Some of the most common indices and environmental variables derived from and used in remote sensing

 •